bancodobrasil/stop-analyzing-api/README.md

 To generate the database and the go class to handle the connection run the migration tool:

 1. Start database and pgadmin using the command `docker-compose up -d postgres pgadmin`
-1. At the scripts/prisma folder run the `generate.sh` file using the command `sh generate.sh`
+2. At the scripts/prisma folder run the `generate.sh` file using the command `sh generate.sh`
-1. Your database is started and the tables are generated
+3. Your database is started and the tables are generated

-### Build API
+### Build API under Docker

 To build stop-analyzing-api run the below code at the project root folder to run with Docker (suggested):